The Pandemic And Teenagers Mental Health | How can we help?

 On 23rd March Boris Johnsons announced that new measures were being introduced to put the UK in a state of lockdown.

-And selfishly since I have revelled in their company.
+And selfishly since I have revelled in the kids company.

 Of course, we have had some bumps on the way.
 However, I am super proud of how all three seem to have been coping.

-However, all responsible parents will instinctively agree with leading experts warnings that lockdown loneliness could have long term damaging effects on teenagers mental health.
+However, all responsible parents will instinctively agree with leading experts warnings.

 We won’t know what the exact effects will be for each child.